nur-srijan/markdown-preview-export/README.md

 ## 🎯 Why Choose This Extension?

 ✅ **All-in-One Solution** - Preview and export without leaving VS Code
+✅ **No Pandoc Hacks** - No need to switch to another tool or use Pandoc for export
 ✅ **Beautiful Output** - Professional, clean formatting for all your documents
 ✅ **Keyboard Shortcuts** - Quick access to all features
 ✅ **Lightweight** - Fast performance with minimal resource usage